 Drivers can refuse a preliminary breath test and field sobriety testing when stopped at a checkpoint if they have not yet been arrested.
 In fact, the interaction between the police and drivers at a checkpoint is usually very limited.
 Typically, drivers are not required to answer any questions beyond basic information like their name, license, and registration.
 The police are often looking for signs of intoxication, and if they do not see any, they let drivers move on reasonably quickly.

 If you were falsely informed that a breathalyzer was required as part of a checkpoint stop, you might have grounds to suppress evidence against you.
-Contact our Pennsylvania DUI defense lawyers for assistance.
+Contact our Philadelphia drugged driving defense lawyers for assistance.

 Philadelphia, PA DUI Defense Attorneys Offering Free Consultations